 As mentioned above, characters do not necessarily have to be human.
 So, explaining how your products or services have been applied to solve a specific customer problem may prove an excellent plot for a business presentation.

 - The theme is the main idea, the central message, the answer to the “why?” question(s).
 It’s what the writer, the director, or the presenter wants his audience to learn from the story.

 It’s the umbrella statement of the message house you’ve prepared, that will translate into the conclusion and/or the call for action at the end of your discourse.

 - And finally, there’s a style element in each presentation you deliver.
 “How?” do you want to get your message through?
-How will you encouraging your audience’s imagination?
+How will you tap your audience’s imagination?
 What will be the tone of your words?
 What mood or atmosphere do you want to create with them?
-Is the evidence your provide factual or anecdotal?
+Is the evidence you provide factual or anecdotal?

 A few related articles (though most posts on this blog touch upon this topic):